 Breach response plan

 Prevention is the best tool to protect your business, but it shouldn’t be your only tool.
-If your business does become the victim of a cyber attack, you should have a reactionary plan.
+If your business does become the victim of a cyber attack, you should have a plan of how you’ll react.

-A breach response process allows you to quickly identify an attack and shut it down as soon as possible.
-This minimizes damage to your business data and ensures that you’re back up and running in no time.
+A breach response process allows you to identify an attack and shut it down as soon as possible.
+This reduces damage to your business data and ensures that you’re back up and running in no time.